slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Productivity is different from workflow engineering.'*

-> *'Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».'*

 For that you need to [communicate](#on-communication).

 > *'Spend one hour a day just talking to your people and everything will be OK.'*